 For each of the story, Bhat tries to showcase a different aspect of the DNA of Tata companies.
-Tata Motors story showcases working on the first Indian car and an angle of national pride.
+Tata Motors story showcases working on the first Indian car.
+And an angle of national pride.
 Tata Chemicals work on community building in Gujarat demonstrates community engagement of the company.
-Tata Finance’s dealing with the fraud says all is not well always but intentions are always well.
-Tanishq story talks about building up a brand in a space that was pretty much unorganized and difficult to break into.
-Global mindset and ambition is displayed through Tata Tea story.
+Tata Finance’s dealing with the fraud says all is not well always, but intentions are always well.
+Tanishq story talks about building up a brand in a space that was pretty much unorganized.
+And difficult to break into.
+Global mindset and ambition are displayed through Tata Tea story.
 Eye for diversity and concern for women is projected through Second Career for Intelligent women initiative.
-Focus on quality talks through the story of Tata Steel and its run up to Deming prize.
+Focus on quality talks through the story of Tata Steel and its run-up to Deming prize.
 A well-rounded book that highlights some trait of the Tata companies mentioned in the book.

-At another level, book highlights people behind the success of each of these companies and initiatives.
-Author lets their voices speak for themselves while he takes the role of a sutradhar, setting stage for their voices, giving perspectives that may not be common knowledge, sharing small nuggets like the name of the Jewellery brand Tanishq that reads Tan Ishq when split.
-At this level he is giving the message that no matter what, it is always the people who make or break a success story, including the people who play the role of a solid support in the roles of mentors, visionaries or just senior managers.
+At another level, the book highlights people behind the success of each of these companies and initiatives.
+The author lets their voices speak for themselves.
+While he takes the role of a Sutradhar, setting the stage for their voices.
+Giving perspectives that may not be common knowledge, sharing small nuggets like the name of the Jewellery brand Tanishq that reads Tan Ishq when split.
+At this level, he is giving the message that no matter what, it is always the people who make or break a success story.
+Including the people who play the role of the solid support in the roles of mentors, visionaries or just senior managers.

-I see a lot of books coming out of the Tata fold recently, all focusing or diplomatically put celebrating the Tata culture.
-There are enough people who have spent all their working lives in the Tata companies, which is a credible thing and probably one of the key reasons of it success, and a lot of them are writing their stories.
-Total dedication is evident in the narrator’s voice across these books, though at times there is a hint of fanaticism when they refuse to acknowledge others in their domain, who may deserve more credit as they achieved success without the backing of an established business group and cross promotion.
+I see a lot of books coming out of the Tata fold recently.
+All focusing or diplomatically put celebrating the Tata culture.
+There are enough people who have spent all their working lives in Tata companies, which is a credible thing and probably one of the key reasons for its success.
+And a lot of them are writing their stories.
+Total dedication is evident in the narrator’s voice across these books.
+Though at times there is a hint of fanaticism when they refuse to acknowledge others in their domain, who may deserve more credit as they achieved success without the backing of an established business group and cross promotion.